 - Conducted to assess the family structure and support as the family’s involvement in the process is imperative to maximize the child’s potential for success with a cochlear implant.

 - An evaluation of the child’s support and placement within the educational system is obtained in order to insure that the child is placed in an environment that will allow for day to day use of the implant.

-- CT Scan: allows the surgeon to view the bony structures in the auditory system, including the cochlear formation
+- CT/MRI scan: allows the surgeon to view the bony and soft structures in the auditory system.

 - Vision Testing